 Setting an intention guides you to direct your focus, and your focus creates your experience.

-Try this: Notice how fast you're breathing.
+Try this: Notice the pace of your breathing.
 Now, notice how your clothes feel on your body.

 It's likely you weren't focused on how fast you're breathing or how your clothes feel on your skin until you read this sentence.

 In the same way, you can look around right now and locate a few things you don't really like or you can look for a few things that bring you joy.
 What you see is directly related to what you're looking for.

 With this in mind, begin to draw attention to how you're presenting the college application process to yourself.

 - Instead of saying, "I have to write these essays.
 I need to get them done," rephrase that to "I get to write essays that will help admissions get to know me better!
 I get another way to show them that I'm a perfect choice for their school!"
 This shift in your focus will change how you feel about your essays, and when you feel better, you'll write better.

 - If you find yourself feeling overwhelmed by your applications, notice where your focus is.
 Is it on how much you have to get done?
 If so, redirect your focus to how much progress you've made or on ways you can make the process simpler by managing your time or by rewarding yourself with a Netflix episode when you're done.

 Before you begin any part of the application, set your intention for how you'd like it go, and watch how much easier it will be.